Kabilan2370/my-app/README.md

 A placeholder is something temporary that exists only so the infrastructure can be created successfully — it is not the final or real value.
 Here I used the placeholder nginx:latest image

+### What is placeholder ?
+Placeholder = temporary container used only Later, Before your real CI/CD pipeline pushes your custom Strapi image, codeDeploy replaces it with your real app image.
+There is no difference between the strapi image vs placeholder strapi image.

 ### 1. Create ECS Cluster

 Create an ECS Cluster with Fargate